auth0/node-auth0/v4_MIGRATION_GUIDE.md

 await auth.clientCredentialsGrant({ audience: 'my-api' });
 ```

-Now the top level methods on the Management Client have been removed, so you must call the method on the applicable namespace.
+Now the top level methods on the Authentication Client have been removed, so you must call the method on the applicable namespace.

 ```js
 await auth.oauth.clientCredentialsGrant({ audience: 'my-api' });